 We live in a socially conscious environment wherein employees and consumers prefer to work for and spend their money with businesses that prioritise social development within their community instead of being entirely profit driven.
-Organisations are encouraged to integrate socially beneficial practices and programs into their business model and overall practice.
+Having said this, organisations are encouraged to integrate socially beneficial practices and programs into their business model and overall practice.

-Managers must strive to enact policies that promote an ethical balance between the dual mandates of profitability and giving back to or benefiting society.
+Investopedia states that “the core of this theory is to enact policies that promote an ethical balance between the dual mandates of striving for profitability and benefiting society as a whole”.

 Social responsibility involves a variety of activities including: